 for any new construction, addition, or residential dwelling.

-All required proofs of insurance must accompany your
+proofs of insurance must accompany your application.
+Click

 here for a list of insurance submission requirements.

 be covered by this application shall not be commenced before

 What kind of work does not require a building permit?

-of work that usually does not require a building permit include: replacing
+that usually does not require a building permit include: replacing

 a window or door with another in the same location and with

 the same size wall opening; replacing electrical or plumbing

-fixtures in the same location; painting, wallpapering
+fixtures in the same location; painting, wallpapering and

-in doubt, a simple call to the Building & Zoning Department
+simple call to the Building & Zoning Department can answer

 What happens after a building permit is issued?

 will be required to make certain the work conforms to the

 to the expertise of the code official to help you with questions